AndyObtiva/dcr/README.md

 [(note: this is an alpha project that is not released yet)](/TODO.md)

-A young boy programming language for drawing and coloring with repetition.
+A young child programming language for drawing and coloring with repetition.

-DCR is a minimal subset of [Logo](https://el.media.mit.edu/logo-foundation/what_is_logo/logo_primer.html) that is intentionally simplified to teach computer programming to all 1-3 grade young boys in school (not just the ones who already gravitate towards math and computers).
+DCR is a minimal subset of [Logo](https://el.media.mit.edu/logo-foundation/what_is_logo/logo_primer.html) that is intentionally simplified to teach computer programming to all 1-3 grade young children in school (not just the ones who already gravitate towards math and computers).
 It uses a stick figure to draw instead of [Logo](https://el.media.mit.edu/logo-foundation/what_is_logo/logo_primer.html)'s turtle.

 ![Draw Color Repeat Screenshot](/images/dcr-screenshot.png)